miladrahimi/v2ray-docker-compose/HTTP_SOCKS_PROTOCOLS.md

 # HTTP & SOCKS Protocols

-The HTTP and SOCKS (SOCKS5) proxy protocols are appropriate for internal usage on the bridge server and port forwarding.
+The HTTP proxy protocol is appropriate for internal usage on the bridge server and port forwarding.
-They would be exposed to the 127.0.0.1 IP address without passwords.
+It would be exposed to the 127.0.0.1 IP address without passwords.

+The SOCKS5 protocol can be used for internal and external use.
+You can set a username and password for that or just remove the authentication.

 ## On the bridge server